jwodder/dotplate/dotplate.md

     - Disallow suite names that don't correspond to a suite in the config file
     - Add an option for merging global & local vars via recursive dict merging?
     - Support setting a custom external command for diffing with
+    - Deleting inactive files from the dest dir

 - Config file:
     - TOML